-1.37 The quality, magnitude and duration of potential effects are defined in accordance with the criteria provided in the EPA 'Guidelines on the information to be contained in Environmental Impact Assessment Reports' (2022) as outlined in Table 3.4 of the Guidelines, is summarised below.
+1.38 The quality, magnitude and duration of potential effects are defined in accordance with the criteria provided in the EPA 'Guidelines on the information to be contained in Environmental Impact Assessment Reports' (2022) as outlined in Table 3.4 of the Guidelines, is summarised below.

-Effect Characteristic Term Description Quality of Effects Positive A change which improves the quality of the environment Neutral A change which does not affect the quality of the environment Negative A change which reduces the quality of the environment Significance of Effects Imperceptible An impact capable of measurement but without noticeable consequences Not significant An effect which causes noticeable changes in the character of the environment but without noticeable consequences Slight An effect which causes noticeable changes in the character of the environment without affecting its sensitivities Moderate An effect that alters the character of the environment in a manner consistent with existing and emerging trends Significant An effect, which by its character, magnitude, duration or intensity alters a sensitive aspect of the environment Very Significant An effect which, by its character, magnitude, duration or intensity significantly alters the majority of a sensitive aspect of the environment.
-Profound An impact which obliterates sensitive characteristics Describing the Extent and Context of Effects Extent Describe the size of area, the number of sites and proportion of a population affected by an effect Context Describe whether the extent, duration or frequency will conform or contrast with established (baseline) conditions

-Table 1.1 Description of Effects as per EPA Guidelines (2022)

-Probability of Effects Likely Effects The effects that can reasonably be expected to occur as a result of the planned project if all mitigation measures are properly implemented.
-Unlikely Effects The effects that can reasonably be expected not to occur because of the planned project if all mitigation measures are properly implemented.
-Duration and frequency of Effects Momentary Effects Effects lasting from seconds to minutes Brief Effects Effects lasting less than a day Temporary Effects Effects lasting less than a year · · · · · · · · · · · · · · · · · · · Short-term Effects Effects lasting one to seven years.
-Medium-term Effects Effects lasting seven to fifteen years Long-term Effects Effects lasting fifteen to sixty years · · · · · · · · · · · · · · · · · · · Permanent Effects Effects lasting over sixty years Reversible Effects Effects that can be undone, for example through remediation or restoration Frequency of effects How often an event will occur Type of Effects Indirect Effects Impacts on the environment, which are not a direct result of the project, often produced away from the project site or because of a complex pathway.
-Cumulative The addition of many minor or significant effects, including effects of other projects, to create larger, more significant effects.
-'Do Nothing' The environment as it would be in the future should no development of any kind be carried out 'Worst case' Effects The effects arising from a project in the case where mitigation measures substantially fail Indeterminable When the full consequences of a change in the environment cannot be described Irreversible When the character, distinctiveness, diversity, or reproductive capacity of an environment is permanently lost Residual Degree of environmental change that will occur after the proposed mitigation measures have taken effect Synergistic Where the resultant impact is of greater significance than the sum of its constituents
+Table 1.1 D Description of Effects as per EPA Guidelines s (2022) Effect Characteristic Term Description Quality of Effects Positive A change which improves the quality of the A change which does not affect the quality of the Neutral environment Negative A change which reduces the quality of the environment Significance of Effects Impercentible An impact capable of measurement but without Orginiteance of Enects noticeable consequences Net classifier and An effect which causes noticeable changes in the Not significant An effect which causes noticeable changes in the Slight character of the environment without affecting its sensitivities An effect that alters the character of the environment Moderate in a manner consistent with existing and emerging An effect which by its character magnitude duration Significant or intensity alters a sensitive aspect of the environment An effect which, by its character, magnitude, duration Very Significant or intensity significantly alters the majority of a Drefeund sensitive aspect of the environment.
+Describing the Extent An impact which obliterates sensitive characteristics and Context of Effects Extent proportion of a population affected by an effect Describe whether the extent, duration or frequency will Context conform or contrast with established (baseline) conditions Probability of The effects that can reasonably be expected to occur Effects LIKEIY Effects as a result of the planned project if all mitigation The effects that can reasonably be expected not to Unlikely Effects occur because of the planned project if all mitigation measures are properly implemented.
+Duration and frequency Momentary Effects Effects lasting from seconds to minutes of Effects Effects leading has then a dec Brief Effects Effects lasting less than a day Short-term Effects Effects lasting one to seven years Medium-term Effects Effects lasting seven to fifteen years Long-term Effects Effects lasting fifteen to sixty years Permanent Effects Effects lasting over sixty years Reversible Effects Effects that can be undone, for example through remediation or restoration Impacts on the environment, which are not a direct Type of Effects Indirect Effects result of the project. often produced away from the · · · · · project site or because of a complex pathway.
+The addition of many minor or significant Cumulative effects, including effects of other projects, to create larger, more significant effects.
+'Do Nothing' should no development of any kind be Bortotining carried out 'Worst case' Effects The effects arising from a project in the case WUISI CASE LIIEUIS where mitigation measures substantially fail Indeterminable When the full consequences of a change in When the character, distinctiveness Irreversible diversity, or reproductive capacity of an environment is permanently lost Degree of environmental change that will Residual occur after the proposed mitigation measures have taken effect Synergistic Where the resultant impact is of greater and and the sum of its constituents